sfavorite/RepData_PeerAssessment1/PA_template.md

 -----------------------------------------------

 # Synopsis
 The goal of this assignment is to create a report that answers a list of predefined questions (list below).
-The report needs to be contain a single R markdown document that can be processed by knitr and transformed into an HTML file.
+The report needs to be contain a single R markdown document (this document) that can be processed by knitr and transformed into an HTML file.

 # Assignment Details

 This assignment makes use of data from a personal activity monitoring device.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

-There are four main quetions to be answered in this report.

 # Data

 Before trying to answer the questions the first step in this project is to unzip the raw data file, load the libraries and then the data.
 The following code assumes you have the data file activity.zip uncompressed and in the current working directory.
 The raw data was forked August 7th, 2015 from github and can be found in the file [activity.zip](https://github.com/sfavorite/RepData_PeerAssessment1).

-The data will be unziped using the R function (OS/R version listed below).
+The data will be unziped using the R function unzip (OS/R version listed below).

 ```r